Trump gets desired Democratic foes, but Biden worries linger

 The former vice president has long been viewed as the candidate who could best revive the winning coalition that twice propelled his former boss, Barack Obama, into office, and the one who could siphon away support from the white working class voters who, particularly in states like Pennsylvania, Michigan and Wisconsin, propelled Trump to victory.

-Trump and his aides long fanned controversy about Biden’s younger son, Hunter, and his work for a troubled Ukrainian gas company.
-But it was their efforts to pressure the Ukrainians to investigate Biden that led to the congressional inquiry that resulted in Trump’s eventual impeachment earlier this year.
+Trump and his aides long fanned controversy about Biden’s younger son, Hunter, and his work for a troubled Ukrainian gas company, Burisma.
+But it was their efforts to pressure the Ukrainians to investigate Biden that led to the congressional inquiry that resulted in Trump’s eventual impeachment in December.

 The president’s reelection campaign signaled confidence in defeating Biden, who has been prone to gaffes and misstatements and struggled to raise money and, until the last few days, to generate enthusiasm among Democrats.
 They also made clear that they would reintroduce corruption allegations against his son.

-To that end, Sen. Ron Johnson, a Wisconsin Republican, announced Wednesday that he would initiate a inquiry into entities with ties to Burisma, the gas company where the younger Biden served as a highly paid board member.
+Sen. Ron Johnson, a Wisconsin Republican, is looking into Hunter Biden’s ties with Burisma.
+And Trump, in a interview Wednesday with Fox News Channel’s Sean Hannity, said: “That will be a major issue in the campaign.
+I will bring that up all the time.”

-But some in Trump’s orbit questioned the bullishness with which the campaign professed to view Biden, believing that the former vice president’s universal name ID and likability would make it more difficult to brand him as a socialist.
+But some in Trump’s orbit questioned the bullishness with which the campaign professed to view Biden, believing the former vice president’s universal name ID and likability would make it more difficult to brand him as a socialist.
 Biden has proved resilient — his resurgence was rivaled by few in modern campaign history — and has consolidated moderate support while showcasing his strength among African American voters, a segment of the electorate the president’s campaign hopes to win over.

 “This looks very much like Biden’s race to lose at this point,” said Chris Wilson, a GOP consultant.
 “He’s clearly strong not just with African Americans, but also with white Democrats outside of the socialist left.
 The field on the establishment/progressive side of the ballot has cleared for him to run head-to-head with Bernie in the remaining states.”